• 0

 Step 3: Add drainage if need be

-Using the scissors, puncture some air holes around the bag’s side and bottom.
+Using the scissors, puncture some air holes around the bag's side and bottom.
 This allows any excess moisture to escape and stops the leaves from simply rotting into a foul soup of goop.
-If using empty builders bags, these are already porous so don’t need these holes added.
+If empty builders bags are used, these are already porous, so you don't need these holes added.

 piercing a bin liner